 While we have provided information on the most common OCI questions below, many more answers may be found on our OCI/Handshake FAQ page.

 Students who choose to participate in on-campus interviewing and attend on-campus employer events are expected to know and abide by our policies and procedures.
-Please take a few minutes to view the Online OCI Orientation if you were not able to attend a live orientation at the beginning of the academic year.
+You can view the 10 minute OCI orientation here.

 Interview Cancellation Policy

-Students may cancel an interview through Handshake with no penalty at any time before the schedule closes on Handshake which is typically at 11:59 pm two working days before the interview.
+Students may cancel an “on campus” interview through Handshake with no penalty at any time before the schedule closes on Handshake which is typically at 11:59 pm two working days before the interview.

 Once the schedule closes on Handshake we expect students to attend their interviews.
-However, if you absolutely cannot make it, cancel your interview as soon as possible but at least one hour before the interview by calling OCI at 215-898-4068.
-(You may also stop by the receptionist’s desk in the On Campus Interviewing Suite to fill out a cancellation form.)
+However, if you absolutely cannot make it, cancel your interview as soon as possible but at least one hour before the interview.
+Given the virtual nature of recruiting during Fall 2020, please cancel directly with the interviewer or the recruiting coordinator for the organization if you have their contact information as this will be the most expedient way to let them know.
+If you do not have contact information for the organization, please call 215-898-4068 to let Career Services know that you will be cancelling.
+This line will be answered between 8:00 am – 6:00 on days interviews are scheduled through OCI.
+We will try to relay the information to the recruiter, assuming we have their contact information.
 This is considered a “late cancellation.”
 If you have late cancellations on more than two separate recruiting dates, your recruiting privileges and Handshake access may be rescinded for the remainder of the academic year.
 Failing to show up for your interview, or canceling less than 60 minutes before the interview, is considered a “no show”.
 If you no-show on more than one recruiting date, your recruiting privileges and Handshake access may be rescinded for the remainder of the academic year.

 In either case, you must send the recruiter an e-mail apologizing for missing the interview.
-The e-mail must be sent specifically to the recruiter who interviewed on campus.
-The name of the recruiter and his/her e-mail are available the day after the interview from the “Recruiters Business Card Binder” in the Career Services library.
-However, if your interview was held at the Inn at Penn, no recruiter cards will be available.
-In that case, you will need to write to the employer’s recruiting contact, whose name can be found (if s/he chose to show it) on the job description in Handshake.
-In addition, you must send a BCC (blind carbon copy) to firstname.lastname@example.org so that OCI staff knows that the apology has been sent to the recruiter.
-If OCI does not receive the blind carbon copy within three working days of the interview date your recruiting privileges and Handshake access will be suspended until it is received.
-NOTE: THERE ARE NO CANCELLATIONS BY E-MAIL PERMITTED!
-PLEASE CANCEL BY PHONE OR IN PERSON AT THE OCR RECEPTIONIST’S DESK.
-DO NOT CONTACT A CAREER SERVICES STAFF MEMBER TO CANCEL
+In addition, you must send a BCC (blind carbon copy) to firstname.lastname@example.org so that the OCI staff knows that the apology has been sent to the recruiter.
+If OCI does not receive the blind carbon copy within three working days of the interview date your recruiting privileges and Handshake access may be suspended until it is received.